 HIPAA legislation has evolved significantly over time.
 Apart from the language of the Act modified to address advances in technology, its scope has been extended to cover Business Associates.
 This refers to third-party service providers that perform a function on behalf of a HIPAA-Covered Entity that involves the use or disclosure of Protected Health Information (PHI).

 The way in which HIPAA is implemented is constantly changing in order to accommodate advances and modifications in technology and working practices, especially in light of new threats to patient privacy and the security of PHI.
 With the recent spread of the novel coronavirus, it was necessary to evaluate what information employers may share under HIPAA’s Privacy Rule during an outbreak of infectious disease or other emergency situations.

 HIPAA Compliance during Public Health Emergencies

 On January 31, 2020, the 2019 Novel Coronavirus outbreak was declared a public health emergency for the United States.
 While HIPAA rules still apply in situations like this one, following President Trump’s declaration of a nationwide emergency over the Novel Coronavirus, HHS Secretary Alex Azar issued a limited waiver of certain HIPAA sanctions.

-Such temporary changes to HIPAA’s requirements is one of many examples of the government’s efforts to address the public’s healthcare needs during this crisis.
-While HIPAA rules are still in effect, the Secretary of the HHS may choose to waive certain sanctions and penalties for noncompliance with the HIPAA Privacy Rule.
+Such temporary changes to HIPAA’s requirements are one of many examples of the government’s efforts to address the public’s healthcare needs during this crisis.
+While HIPAA rules are still in effect, the Secretary of the HHS may choose to waive certain sanctions and penalties for non-compliance with the HIPAA Privacy Rule.

 Also, the HHS’ Office for Civil Rights (OCR) may exercise enforcement discretion for non-compliance with some aspects of HIPAA Rules.
 The most recent OCR guidance was issued on March 20, 2020, and it confirms changes to the HIPAA requirements first described in the Notification of Enforcement Discretion released on March 17, 2020.Use this detailed guide to prevent any failure to comply with the healthcare laws and regulations and find out how to prepare for any compliance enforcement threats.